 Sweeten Only as Needed – The sweetness of this banana blueberry smoothie will depend on the sweetness of your fruit.
 Usually, I’m able to omit the sweetener or add just a small pinch of pure stevia extract.
 I just recommend that you add the sweetener last to avoid adding more than you need.
 Sometimes it’s surprisingly sweet as is!

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, optionally nut-free, peanut-free, soy-free, vegan, plant-based, paleo-friendly, and vegetarian

-- 1 very ripe banana, cut into 2 in chunks
+- 1 very ripe banana, broken into chunks

 - 1 cup frozen blueberries